dsmic/PythonProlog/README.md

 rnn support:
 at the moment is(X,[rnn,term,mode]) and rnn(X,[term,mode]) is supported

-the rnn allowes mode order, which returns all...
+the rnn allowes ordered return of up to mode best predicates.
+0 if all!